+for all leased aircraft) proposed route structure:

+a) Number of aircraft by type and model.
+Aircraft nationality and registration marks where available. b) Number of passengers seats and/or cargo payload capacity.

-Section 1C.
-To be completed by air operator applicant 9.
-Aircra aircraf ft data (provide a copy of the lease agreement t{j} for all leased 10.
-Geographic area(s) of is structure: ntended operations and proposed route model assengers seats rgo payload Section 1D.
-To be completed by applicant Additional information that provides a better understanding of the proposed operation or business (attach additional sheets, if necessary): Proposed training (aircraft and/or flight simulation training device): Section 1E.
-The signature and the information contained l in this form denote e an intent to apply for variation/amendment to an AOC.
-Type of org anization: Signature: Signature: Date: (day/month/year) Name and title: Section 2.
+Section 1D.
+To be completed d by applicant

+11. Additional information that provides a better understanding of the proposed operation or business (attach additional sheets, if necessary): 12.
+Proposed training (aircraft and/or flight simulation training device):

+Section 1E.
+The signature a and the information con tained in this form denote an intent to apply

+for variation/amendment to a in AOC.

+Type of organization: 1

+Signature: Date: (date/month Name and title:

 Section 2.
-To be completed by CAAT Received by (name and office): Date received: (day/month/year)
+To be completed by CAAT

-(day/month/year)

-Date forwarded to CAAT (day/month/year): For: Action Information only
+Received by (name and office): Date received: (date/month/year) Date forwarded to CAAT (date/month/year): For: Action Information only Remarks:

-Remarks:

 Section 3.
 To be completed by CAAT

 Received by: Application number:

-Date (day/month/year): -
+Date (date/month/year):

-Local office assigned responsibility for designation of the CAAT project manager and the certification team: Date forwarded to local office for initiation of the formal certification or approval process: (day/month/year)
+Local office assigned responsibility for designation of the CAAT project manager and the certification team: Date forwarded to local office for initiation of the formal certification or approval process: (date/month/year):

 Remarks: